ICTASL/capacity-building/README.md

-# Capacity Building - Digital Library
+# National Digital Capacity Library - Sri Lanka

 Welcome to the **Digital Library for Digital Sri Lanka**.
 This repository hosts a comprehensive collection of resources aimed at enhancing digital literacy, professional development, and fostering a vibrant digital economy.